-The dams at International Falls/ Fort Frances and Kettle Falls have been in basin for over 100 years.
-The day-to-day operations of the dams are determined by the owners, which are currently H2O Power in Canada and PCA in the United States.
-Dam operators seek to maintain water levels in the lakes within specific ranges., as defined by the International Joint Commission Orders.
+The dams at International Falls/ Fort Frances and Kettle Falls have been in the basin for over 100 years.
+The day-to-day operations of the dams are determined by the owners, which are currently H2O Power in Canada and Boise Paper owned by PCA in the United States (U.S.).
+Dam operators seek to maintain water levels in Rainy and Namakan Lakes within specific ranges, as defined by the International Joint Commission Orders.

-The IJC is an independent, objective, and binational body established by Canada and the United States (U.S.) to prevent and/or resolve disputes under the 1909 Boundary Waters Treaty.
+The IJC is an independent, objective, and binational body established by Canada and the U.S. to prevent and/or resolve disputes under the 1909 Boundary Waters Treaty.
 The 1938 Rainy Lake Convention gave the IJC responsibilities to control water levels under emergency conditions.
-To do this, the IJC has employed rule curves, beginning in 1949, to regulate water levels and update them to reflect current science and stakeholder benefits.
+To do this, the IJC has employed rule curves, beginning in 1949 and update them to reflect current science and stakeholder benefits.
 The rule curves were last updated in 2018, following the release of the Rainy and Namakan Lakes Rule Curve Study report of 2017.
-The current IJC Order consists of a rule curve band for Rainy Lake and the Namakan Chain of Lakes.
+The current IJC Order consists of a rule curve band for Rainy Lake and Namakan Lake.
 The rule curve band provides an upper and lower limit for the water elevation in the reservoir on any day of the year (lower in the winter, higher in the summer).
 The rule curves also establish minimum releases during low inflows and All-Gates Open levels during high inflows.